HugoCls/Android-CTFs-WriteUps/Mobile One/Readme.md

-# Android CTF - Mobile One.
+# Android CTF - Mobile One

 Welcome to the Android Capture The Flag (CTF) based on the Mobile One application!